kubernetes-sigs/cloud-provider-equinix-metal/README.md

 The Kubernetes CCM for Equinix Metal deploys as a `Deployment` into your cluster with a replica of `1`.
 It provides the following services:

-* lists and retrieves instances by ID, returning Equinix Metal servers
+- lists and retrieves instances by ID, returning Equinix Metal servers
-* manages load balancers
+- manages load balancers

-### Load Balancers
+### Service Load Balancers

-Equinix Metal does not offer managed load balancers like [AWS ELB](https://aws.amazon.com/elasticloadbalancing/) or [GCP Load Balancers](https://cloud.google.com/load-balancing/).
-Instead, if configured to do so, Equinix Metal CCM will interface with and configure external bare-metal loadbalancers.
+~~Equinix Metal does not offer managed load balancers like [AWS ELB](https://aws.amazon.com/elasticloadbalancing/) or [GCP Load Balancers](https://cloud.google.com/load-balancing/).
+Instead, if configured to do so, Equinix Metal CCM will interface with and configure external bare-metal loadbalancers.~~

 When a load balancer is enabled, the CCM does the following:

 1. Enable BGP for the project
 1. Enable BGP on each node as it comes up
 1. Sets ASNs based on configuration or default
-1. For each `Service` of `type=LoadBalancer`:
+1. Unless you are using EMLB, for each `Service` of `type=LoadBalancer`:
-   * If you have specified a load balancer IP on `Service.Spec.LoadBalancerIP` (bring your own IP, or BYOIP), do nothing
+   - If you have specified a load balancer IP on `Service.Spec.LoadBalancerIP` (bring your own IP, or BYOIP), do nothing
-   * If you have not specified a load balancer IP on `Service.Spec.LoadBalancerIP`, get an Equinix Metal Elastic IP and set it on `Service.Spec.LoadBalancerIP`, see below
+   - If you have not specified a load balancer IP on `Service.Spec.LoadBalancerIP`, get an Equinix Metal Elastic IP and set it on `Service.Spec.LoadBalancerIP`, see below
+1. Then, depending on the load balancer implementation:

-1. Pass control to the specific load balancer implementation
+   1. If MetalLB, set up the CRDs necessary for MetalLB to create the load balancer and configure it on the relevant nodes
+   1. If EMLB

+      1. Ensure preferred load balancer metro is configured (make it part of the schema?)
+      1. Create an origin pool per service
+         1. Pool Name, based on service
+         1. Node IP
+         1. Port (the nodeport) - chris's guess
+      1. Reuse or Create load balancer
+         1. Check annotation for load balancer name/metro
+         1. Already exists?
+            1. Yes
+               1. Get the load balancer
+               1. Make sure public port is free
+                  1. If not, do we enable creating new load balancers? $$$$$
+               1. Specify Origin Pool created above
+            1. No
+               1. Create it
+               1. Listener Port (public port requested in Service.Spec.Port)
+               1. Specify Origin Pool created above
+      1. Delete Load Balancer
+         1. Remove origin pool
+         1. Remove listener Port
+         1. If no more listeners, delete load balancer ?
+      1. Update Load Balancer
+         1. Get Origin Pool
+         1. Diff
+         1. Update if needed

+   1. If Kube-vip or empty, do nothing

 #### Service Load Balancer IP